Wider Work of WomenCentre

 Hundreds of women each year tell us how important it is to them that there are places like ours that feel safe, are for women only and in which they are believed and respected.

-Building on our organisation’s expertise in relation to women’s mental health and wellbeing, abuse and safeguarding and effective approaches for women in the criminal justice system, WomenCentre finds itself well placed to undertake its new work to scope and coordinate action in relation to women with severe and multiple disadvantage, working with the Lankelly Chase Foundation’s Promoting Social Change Network.
+Building on our organisation’s expertise in relation to women’s mental health and wellbeing, abuse and safeguarding and effective approaches for women in the criminal justice system, WomenCentre finds itself well placed to undertake its new work to scope and coordinate action in relation to women with severe and multiple disadvantage, we continue to with Promoting Social Change Network.